Heroine's journey

-In storytelling, the heroine's journey is a female-centric version of the Hero's journey template developed and inspired by various authors who felt that the Hero's Journey did not fully encompass the journey that a female protagonist goes through in a story.
+In storytelling, the heroine's journey is a female-centric version of the traditional hero's journey template.
+One origin of the idea is Maureen Murdock's 1990- book The Heroine's Journey: Woman's Quest for Wholeness; Murdock is a Jungian psychotherapist and a student of Joseph Campbell.

-The heroine's journey came about in 1990 when Maureen Murdock, a Jungian psychotherapist and a student of Joseph Campbell, published a self-help book called The Heroine's Journey: Woman's Quest for Wholeness in response to Campbell's Hero's Journey model.
 She developed the guide while working with her female patients.
 Murdock stated that the heroine's journey is the healing of the wounding of the feminine that exists deep within her and the culture.
 Murdock explains, "The feminine journey is about going down deep into soul, healing and reclaiming, while the masculine journey is up and out, to spirit."

-Other authors such as Victoria Lynn Schmidt have created similar versions of the Heroine's Journey based on Murdock's.
-Schmidt's version changes some stages of Murdock's to help the model fit a bigger range of topics and experiences.

 Maureen Murdock's version of the heroine's journey

 Murdock's model describes the female experience of a psycho-spiritual journey.
 Murdock proposed a cycle of eight stages.
 Like the Hero's Journey, these stages are able to be removed and switched around as necessary.
 It begins with the breaking away from feminine ideals and the turning towards the patriarchal values.
 Then comes the experience of spiritual death, and turning inward to reclaim the power and spirit of the sacred feminine.
 The ending stages consist of union of both the masculine and feminine values.